boegel/easybuild-wiki/Unit-and-regression-testing.md

 #### Unit testing

-Jenkins also takes care automatically running the unit tests on every push to either the `master` or `develop` branch of the `easybuild-framework` repository.
+Jenkins also takes care automatically running the unit tests on every push to either the `master` or `develop` branch of the `easybuild-framework`, `easybuild-easyblocks` and `easybuild-easyconfigs` repositories.

 #### Regression testing